Babayayaga/Routing_on_the_hyperbolic_plane/README.md

 ## The applet
 The applet visualizes the routing on the hyperbolic plane and should be self-explanatory (hopefully).
 It's possible to:
-* create routing scenarios by drawing points and polygons
+* create routing scenarios by drawing points and polygons or random generation
-* create routing scenarios randomly
-* solve routing scenarios
+* solve routing scenarios in two different ways
+* display various visibility relations
-* save/load routing scenarios
+* save/load polygonal domains
 * export scene as .svg
 * export scene as .png
-* display visibility relations

 <img src = "https://github.com/user-attachments/assets/ec21a3d8-6388-48b7-8da1-4eb143b31afa" width = "500">